dentemple/TaskHelper-Job-Corps/README.md

 # TaskHelper-VBA-iSeries

-*(Please note: this project is a work-in-process.
-This is being worked on only by a single developer, in a live environment, by someone fully committed to other, non-programming responsibilities.
+*(Please note: this project is a work in progress.
+This is being developed by only a single person, in a live environment, by someone fully committed to other, non-programming responsibilities.
 Also because of these details, I may not always be able to maintain "best practices" throughout each iteration.)*

 See the included LICENSE.md file for a copy of the GNU General Public License.